coburnGrant/SDEV_220_Final_Project_Group_3/README.md

         python manage.py createsuperuser
         ```

+5. Populate the database with sample data (optional):
+    - ```bash
+        python manage.py populate_db
+        ```
+    This will create:
+    - 20 inventory items across different categories
+    - 10 shipments with various statuses
+    - At least one item will be in low stock
+    - All data will be cleared before new data is created

-5. Start the Django development server:
+6. Start the Django development server:
     - ```bash
         python manage.py runserver
         ```